CallanSmith/CircuitPython/README.md

  <img src="Deck.png" alt="Deck" width="450">

  ### Reflection
+This assingment was a good start but didnt teach me much.

  ## 2.2 Designing the Trucks

 ### Description
+This was the second assingment, this was much harder.
  ### Evidence
  <img src="Trucks.png" alt="Trucks" width="450">

  ### Reflection
+ This assingment taught me a lot of things, including how to add new parts to one part studio

  ## 2.3 Designing the Wheels and bearings

 ### Description
+ This assingment was easier and simple.

  ### Evidence
  <img src="Wheelsandbearings.png" alt="Wheelsandbearings" width="450">

  ### Reflection
+ This assingment reminded me how to revolve correctly.

  ## 2.4 Assembly

  ### Description
+ This was challnging and tedious but was made easier by things it taught me

  ### Evidence
  <img src="Puttingitalltogether.png" alt="Assembly" width="450">

  ### Reflection
+ This assingment taught me how to replicate screws and bolts I put in

  ## 2.5 Lets Shred

 ### Description
+ For this assingment I chose bending the board and inscribing a logo.

  ### Evidence
  <img src="LetsShred.png" alt="LetsShred" width="450">

  ### Reflection
+ This assingment taught me how to bend flat objects.

  ## 2.1 Designing the deck

 ### Description